 Tires will age, especially if they aren’t used.
 When a tire sits, especially in the sunlight, it can become the victim of dry rot.

-Even if it is used, over time, it will start to wear down.
+Even if it is used, it will start to wear down over time.
 As the tire becomes brittle, the tread separates, leading to leaking air.

 6. Temperature Changes